+To answer the question, “Are there crocodiles in Florida?,” we need to understand what the crocodile vs alligator is.
 There are three families in the order of Crocodilia; Crocodylidae (crocodiles), Alligatoridae (alligators and caiman), and Gavialidae (gharial and false gharial).
 Alligators have eight different species, Gavialidaes have 1, and there are 14 kinds of crocodiles.
 The difference between these is that alligators are smaller (8-15 feet, 400-800 lbs), have a rounded snout, and are dark green or black.
 Crocodiles are larger (up to 23 feet and 2,200 pounds), have a v-shaped snout, and are light green, brown, or grey.
 Gharials look distinctively different with a long skinny snout and bulging eyes.
 There are only small populations of gharials left in Nepal and northern India.

 Are There Crocodiles In The Everglades National Park?

 Yes!
 The Everglades provides an ideal habitat for crocodiles.
 Because crocodiles need a warm climate, the Everglades’ subtropical conditions provide a great place for crocs.
 American crocodiles are shy animals (as opposed to the aggressive saltwater crocs of Africa and Australia) and live in more brackish waters and estuaries (where freshwater rivers enter the ocean).
 They may not be visible like the alligators that may be found in the park at Shark Valley, the Anhinga Trail, and Eco Pond.
 The Everglades is one place where you can find both alligators and crocodiles.

 Why Do Crocodiles Live At The Turkey Point Power Plant In Miami?